Pepeland/wordpress-hesabfa-plugin/README.txt

 * fix bug: remove Invoice-Order link by deleting invoice from Hesabfa
 * adding an option to add additional fields to checkout page for customer
 * adding an option for Dokan plugin to able user to select which orders save into Hesabfa

-== Upgrade Notice ==
-Automatic updates should work smoothly, but we still recommend you back up your site.